Yitzchak-SB/Yitzchak-SB/README.md

 ### 💬 A little bit about me:

-Hi I'm Yitzchak Siegel-Bareket, a Full-stack Developer from Binyamina, Israel.
+Hi I'm Yitzchak Siegel-Bareket, a Full-stack Developer from Binyamina, Israel. <br /><br />
-I always had the passion for solving problems, creating and designing. for many years I channeled my passion to the culinary world (as a chef, owner and manager) and to the literary field (as a B.A. graduate).
-Last January I experienced some coding, and since then I never looked back.
+I always had the passion for solving problems, creating and designing. for many years I channeled my passion to the culinary world (as a chef, owner and manager) and to the literary field (as a B.A. graduate), Last January I experienced in some coding, and since then I never looked back. <br /><br />
-I completed a Full-Stack bootcamp at ITC (Israel Tech Challenge) and had an amazing 3-month internship at Cellebrite in which I developed a whole program from scratch all the way to production.
+I completed a Full-Stack bootcamp at ITC (Israel Tech Challenge) and had an amazing 3-month internship at Cellebrite in which I developed a whole program from scratch all the way to production. <br /><br />
 I believe that finding success is not a sprint but a marathon, so this is only the beginning and I'm super excited about my future.